 Where does the version come from?¶

 A version number is essentially what zest.releaser cannot do without.
-A version number can come from three different locations:
+A version number can come from four different locations:

 setup.pyfile.
 Two styles are supported: